eik-lib/microbundle/README.md

 ## [Usage instructions](https://eik.dev/docs/mapping_bundling)

 This fork isn't intended to stay around, once microbundle supports import maps we'll update the docs in the above link to point to microbundle instead.

-## Functionality that will be moved to our internal abstraction

-These features are defaults and other options that make sense to the way FINN.no applications and libraries are set up.
-We recognize that these new defaults don't make sense to the majority of microbundle users.
-Thus they're all going away soon from this fork and set in an internal abstraction instead.

-- using `-f modern` or `-f iife` will also behave as if you set `--external none` as the `iife` fallback bundle always needs to include everything.
-And the `modern` formats are using the import map plugin anyways.
-- The default value for formats `-f` is changed from `modern,es,cjs,umd` to `modern,iife`.